HOW CATER WORKS

 From concept to activity

-CATER is organised around four connected activity areas: infrastructure, translation, accelerator, and training.
-Together, these areas describe how the centre will facilitate researchers, support existing groups, and create shared conditions for stronger, more collaborative technology education research.
+CATER is organised around four connected activity areas: meta-research, infrastructure, accelerator, and capacity building.
+Together, these areas describe how the centre studies technology education research, develops shared resources, supports collaborative activity, and contributes to the wider development of the field.

 Infrastructure